Multi-controlled single-qubit unitary gates based on the quantum Fourier transform and deep decomposition: QFT-MCX circuit optimization and a phase implementation

+Let's analyze some circuit simplifications.
 On the first wireline there is $HR_1H=HZH=X$ (slots 9 to 11 in Fig.~\ref{fig2}) and $HR_1^\dagger H=HZ^\dagger H = X^\dagger = X$ (slots 26 to 28 in Fig.~\ref{fig2}).
-Let's analyze some circuit simplifications beyond current software optimization capabilities.
 The phase gates controlled by the first qubit are applied at the beginning of QFT and end of QFT$^\dagger$.
 These gates can merge using the equivalence shown in Figs.~\ref{fig3}(a) and (b), respectively.
-We conclude that there is no need to implement $P$ separately.
+We conclude there is no need to implement $P_{\pm1}$ separately.
 Moreover, the QFT in {``$+1$''$\mod 2^n$} and the QFT$^\dagger$ in {``$-1$''$\mod 2^{n-1}$} will also have a set of $C-R_m$ (or $C-R_m^\dagger$) gates less.
-Optimized parts of {``$+1$''$\:{\rm mod}\: 2^n$} and {``$-1$''$\:{\rm mod} \:2^{n-1}$} circuits are shown in Figs.~\ref{fig3}(c) and (d), respectively.
-A detailed explanation of implementation, calculation of circuit complexities, and proof of principle are elaborated in Ref.~\cite{Arsoski2024}.
-It is straightforward to show that this optimization reduces the number of time slots in MCX by 8.
-While this optimization merges slots comprising only a few gates, it can still be significant when applying MCX on a small set of qubits.
-Non-optimized QFT-based MCX becomes less complex than the standard implementation when the number of qubits $n>6$.
+Optimized parts of {``$+1$''$\:{\rm mod}\: 2^n$} and {``$-1$''$\:{\rm mod} \:2^{n-1}$} circuits are displayed in Figs.~\ref{fig3}(c) and (d), respectively.
+It is straightforward to show that the optimization reduces the number of time slots in MCX by 8.
+Although slots comprising only a few gates are merged, it can still be significant when applying MCX on a small set of qubits.
+Non-optimized QFT-based MCX becomes less complex than the standard implementation when the number of qubits $n>6$ \cite{Arsoski2024}.
 Using the above optimization, one may show that QFT-MCX is better or just as good as the optimized standard implementation even for $n\leq6$.

 Next, we will explain the functionality of {``$+1$''$\:{\rm mod}\: 2^n$} and {``$-1$''$\:{\rm mod} \:2^{n-1}$} blocks.
 Using an iterative approach, we show that the {``$+1$''$\mod 2^n$} circuit